brandontang892/quant_aware_L2Grad_regularization/README.md

 # RegulQuant
-CS 242 Final Project, Spring 2021
+CS 242 Final Project, Spring 2021.

+Junu Lee, Andrew Lu, Brandon Tang

 This is the research framework for our CS 242 Project, at Harvard University.
 The focus is discovering more creative regularizers to use as a quantization-aware training protocol, giving us